secar600/secar-documents/source/extended_gas_target.rst

 Locking and Re-entering into ReA3 Vault
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The Hydrogen user in Charge (HUIC) can stop hydrogen operation to enable access to the ReA3 vault, can resecure the vault, and can restart hydrogen operation.
+The re-entry and search and evict proceduers in `Search and Evict Procedure for ReA3
+Vault for JENSA Extended Target Hydrogen Operation – Credited Administrative Control with ESH Impact FRIB-M41600-PR-001653 <https://portal.frib.msu.edu/sites/dcc/pages/dcclink.aspx?WBS=M41600&Sub=PR&SN=001653>`_. must be followed exactly.
+There are some additional considerations included in the checklists below:

+Checklist for re-entry carried out by the HUIC

+- Stop run and unbias the PIPS detectors
+- Switch to pump mode and evacuate target gas (gauges should read zero)
+- Close V3 and V6
+- Verify that SCR_BTS34:CMG_D1465M gauge reads <20 mTorr
+- Lock JENSA controls screen so that in your absence nobody can operate the target
+- Go to a ReA3 Vault door and open the card cover
+- Enter the ReA3 vault alone and immediately close and lock the main valve on the hydrogen bottle
+- The system is now in a safe state and others can enter
+- Report successful completion of the r-entry procedure to the FRIB control room and make an entry in the ELOG

+Checklist for resecuring the ReA3 vault and restarting

+- Assign another hydrogen user to form a search team with you
+- Verify V3 and V6 are closed, pumps are running, and the system is still in pump mode and functioning properly
+- Ensure the two card reader covers for the doors to the ReA3 vault from HW13 hallway (along the west side of the ReA3 vault) are locked and signage is posted.
+- Lock one of the door card reader cover on the east side of the ReA3 vault and add signage, and enter the ReA3 vault via the last unlocked door (you can post signage to not enter).
+- Verify that chains to Penthouse are closed and locked - is that is the case you do not have to re-search the Penthouse.
+Otherwise carry out the search and evict procedure for the Penthouse following `Search and Evict Procedure for ReA3
+Vault for JENSA Extended Target Hydrogen Operation – Credited Administrative Control with ESH Impact FRIB-M41600-PR-001653 <https://portal.frib.msu.edu/sites/dcc/pages/dcclink.aspx?WBS=M41600&Sub=PR&SN=001653>`_.
+- Carry out search and evict procedure for the ground floor as described in `Search and Evict Procedure for ReA3
+Vault for JENSA Extended Target Hydrogen Operation – Credited Administrative Control with ESH Impact FRIB-M41600-PR-001653 <https://portal.frib.msu.edu/sites/dcc/pages/dcclink.aspx?WBS=M41600&Sub=PR&SN=001653>`_. to make sure noone other than the search team is in the vault.
+- Open unlock and open hydrogen bottle main valve before you leave the ReA3 vault (last thing before you leave).
+Check that pressure after regulator is between 30-50 psi.
+- Veerify that your search team partner has also exited the vault
+- Lock and post signage on the last open door
+- Report successful completion of the Search and Evict procedure to the FRIB control room and make an ELOG entry
+- In the data U, refill target and continue operation

 Procedure to Secure ReA3 Hall for JENSA Extended Target Hydrogen Operation – Credited Administrative Control with ESH Impact; and the procedure with DCC code FRIB-S30205-PR-001363-R001 explain what to do to lock and re-enter to the ReA3 vault.
 Please refer to those documents.
 Please also ensure that before re-entry to the ReA3 vault and prior to purging the system with dry nitrogen, the DAQ and scalers are safely stopped and the silicon detectors are safely debiased (see :numref:`PIPS_operation`).
 Only then, follow the aforementioned procedures to re-enter the ReA3 vault.